uvarc/rc-learning/content/courses/python_introduction/matplotlib_pandas.md

 - Plot the number of each weather 'condition'.
 Plot sunny days, partly cloudy days, and rain days.
 There are several ways to do this.

 #### Project 3
-Create new pandas, with a size of at least 5x3 (5 rows and 3 columns).
+Create a new pandas dataframe, with a size of at least 5x3 (5 rows and 3 columns).
 Populate the dataframe with data of your choice.
 - Begin by importing pandas
 - Create a new column.
 If your data allows, the column could be a ratio based on existing columns (ex: pay_per_hour = df['price'] / df['time']).
 Or it could be something unrelated
 - Rename your columns with a variable name.
 This is not required but often makes your code more readable.